MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/aggregation/$facet.md

 [!INCLUDE[MongoDB (vCore)](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

-The `$facet` stage aggregation pipelines allows for multiple parallel aggregations to be executed within a single pipeline stage.
-This is useful for performing multiple analyses on the same dataset in a single query.
+The `$facet` stage aggregation pipelines allow for multiple parallel aggregations to be executed within a single pipeline stage.
+It's useful for performing multiple analyses on the same dataset in a single query.

 ## Syntax